ar0085/SF_Integration/README.md

 <hr />

 <p><em>Thanks for reading!</em> I hope this README helps you understand the <strong>why</strong> and <strong>how</strong> of the Salesforce Integration project—feel free to clone, fork, or build upon it.
-If you run into issues, double-check environment variables, rewrite rules, and that pesky Salesforce callback URL.
+If you run into issues, double-check environment variables, rewrite rules, and Salesforce callback URL.
 Happy coding!</p>

 </body>